PNNL-Comp-Mass-Spec/MASIC-Results-Merger/README.md

 # MASIC Results Merger

-This program merges the contents of a tab-delimited peptide hit results file (e.g. from X!Tandem or MSGF+) with the corresponding MASIC results files, appending the relevant MASIC stats for each peptide hit result, writing the merged data to a new tab-delimited text file.
+This program merges the contents of a tab-delimited peptide hit results file (e.g. from X!Tandem or MS-GF+) with the corresponding MASIC results files, appending the relevant MASIC stats for each peptide hit result, writing the merged data to a new tab-delimited text file.